 Extension of criminal liability to legal persons

-Cross-country cooperation for prosecution of money laundering
+Cross-country cooperation for the prosecution of money laundering

-That being said, the inclusion of aiding and abetting as a criminal offence, severe negligence as sufficient for culpability, and liability extended to legal persons, make it more important than ever for businesses to have robust and effective AML measures in place.
+In the 6AMLD, the inclusion of aiding and abetting as a criminal offence, severe negligence as sufficient for culpability, and liability extended to legal persons, make it more important than ever for businesses to have robust and effective AML measures in place.
 AML compliance should go beyond the bare checklist minimum and be designed to increase security to protect an online business from fraud and cybercrime.

 Establishing effective AML measures is achieved through collaborative efforts between teams throughout a company.
 Product teams implementing features and selecting third-party integrations are critical for not only enhancing customer experiences, but increasing operational efficiency and compliance.